talefe/notes/module-2/concurrent-programming/concurrent-programming.md

   long b = getBalance();
   setbalance(b - x);
 }

+// Thread-2
+withdraw(5);

+// Thread-1
+deposit(5);
 ```

 &nbsp;

-Two threads, one that withdraws(5) and another that deposits(5);

 If this was single-threaded, we would expect to see the output 10, no matter which order these two methods are called.
 But in a multi-threaded environment, this result isn’t guaranteed.

-- The deposit() method sees a value of 10 for the balance, then
+- Thread-1 reads the `balance` and sees a value of 10, then
-- The withdraw() method sees a value of 10 for the balance *and* withdraws 5, leaving a balance of 5, and finally
+- Thread-2 reads the `balance` and sees a value of 10 for the balance *and* withdraws 5, writing the value 5 in `balance`, finally
-- The deposit() method uses the balance it originally saw (10) to calculate a new balance of 15.
+- Thread-1 uses the value it originally saw (10) and writes the value 15 in `balance`.

 Because these methods are not atomic, the result is not what we expected.
 We need to find a way to say that this set of instructions is to be executed *as one unit.*